9 June 1917 : Major Chalkley Vivian Gould

 He was the eldest son of Chalkley Gould (a photographer) and Ellen Matilda (née Vivian) and the great great grandson of Commodore Pearce RN who served under Nelson.

-At the 1881 England Census, only 1, the Gould family lived in Loughton, Essex.
+At the 1881 England Census, the Gould family lived in Loughton, Essex.
 Chalkley senior was a stationer and bookseller.

 At the 1891 Census, Chalkley, aged 11, was now the eldest of 5 children (youngest 3 months).
 They lived at Bourneville, Surrey Road, Holdenchurch along with a live in nurse and two domestic servants.

-At the 1911 Census, widowed, mother Ellen lived with Horace, Alfred, Gladys and two domestic servants at Broadstone, Dorset.
-Brothers Horace and John went on to run a successful photography business in Bournemouth.
+At the 1911 Census, his widowed mother, Ellen, lived with Horace, Alfred, Gladys and two domestic servants at Broadstone, Dorset.
+His brothers, Horace and John, went on to run a successful photography business in Bournemouth.

 They went to America in 1908 so that he could pursue his mining career only to return in October 1914 in order to join the Army.
-Gaining his commission 1 November 1914 he was in France from August 1915.
-He was subsequently promoted to Captain and then Major.
+Gaining his commission on 1 November 1914, he was in France from August 1915 and was subsequently promoted to Captain and then Major.

 Chalkley was killed in action in Goudezeune Farm near Oosteverne